 - set i=1

-- set to the symbol index of the DM-RS symbol in case of a single-symbol DM-RS or to the symbol index of the second DM-RS symbol in case of a double-symbol DM-RS
+- set lref to the symbol index of the DM-RS symbol in case of a single-symbol DM-RS or to the symbol index of the second DM-RS symbol in case of a double-symbol DM-RS

-- repeat from step 2 as long as is inside the PUSCH allocation
+- repeat from step 2 as long as lref+iLPT-RS is inside the PUSCH allocation

-3. add to the set of time indices for PT-RS
+3. add lref+iLPT-RS to the set of time indices for PT-RS

-4. increment by one
+4. increment i by one

-5. repeat from step 2 above as long as is inside the PUSCH allocation
+5. repeat from step 2 above as long as lref+iLPT-RS is inside the PUSCH allocation

-where is defined in Table 6.2.3.1-1 of [6, TS 38.214].
+where LPT-RS∈1,2,4 is defined in Table 6.2.3.1-1 of [6, TS 38.214].

 For the purpose of PT-RS mapping, the resource blocks allocated for PUSCH transmission are numbered from 0 to from the lowest scheduled resource block to the highest.
 The corresponding subcarriers in this set of resource blocks are numbered in increasing order starting from the lowest frequency from 0 to .
 The subcarriers to which the PT-RS shall be mapped are given by